mbianchidev/klab-cli/README.md

 ## License

-kubelab-cli is open-source software licensed under the [MIT License](LICENSE).
+klab-cli is open-source software licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it according to the terms of the license.

 ---

-Thank you for using kubelab-cli!
+Thank you for using klab-cli!
 If you have any questions or need further assistance, please refer to the documentation or reach out to the [Discord community of KubeLab](https://discord.gg/aVEhdDDark) for support.

-## Other OSS tools embedded or used in kubelab-cli
+## Other OSS tools embedded or used in klab-cli
 - https://github.com/mondoohq/cnquery
 - https://github.com/derailed/k9s

 ## Documentation

-The kubelab-cli documentation can be found [here](https://kubelab.cloud/doc). (coming soon)
+Documentation can be found [here](https://mb-consulting.dev/doc). (coming soon)

 ## Security